Medicines might be needed at some point in your health care plan. Medicines may be used to:

 Procedure for Sharps Disposal at Lourdes

 - Place needles in an appropriate container.
-An appropriate
+An appropriate container may be:

 - A commercial sharps container.